Chart Color Schemes

 Employment conditions in Old Beach - Otago demonstrate exceptional strength compared to most Australian markets

 Old Beach - Otago has a skilled workforce with essential services sectors well represented.
-The unemployment rate as of September 2025 was 2.1%.
-Residents in work numbered 2,874 and the unemployment rate was 1.9% lower than Greater Hobart's rate of 4.0%.
+As of September 2025, the unemployment rate is 2.1%.
+In comparison to Greater Hobart's rate of 4.0%, Old Beach - Otago's rate is 1.9% lower.

-Workforce participation stood at 68.1%, slightly higher than Greater Hobart's 63.8%.
-According to Census responses, a low 7.3% of residents worked from home.
-Employment is concentrated in health care & social assistance, public administration & safety, and construction.
-The area has particular employment specialization in construction, with an employment share of 1.2 times the regional level.
+Workforce participation stands at 68.0%, slightly higher than Greater Hobart's 63.8%.
+According to Census responses, a low 7.3% of residents work from home.
+Employment in the area is concentrated in health care & social assistance, public administration & safety, and construction.
+The construction sector has particular employment specialization with an employment share of 1.2 times the regional level.

-Conversely, accommodation & food shows lower representation at 4.8% versus the regional average of 8.0%.
-AreaSearch analysis of SALM and ABS data for the 12-month period ending September 2025 showed a labour force decrease of 0.7%, alongside an employment decline of 0.8%, causing unemployment to rise by 0.1 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that Old Beach - Otago's local employment should increase by 6.4% over five years and 13.5% over ten years, based on industry-specific projections applied to the area's employment mix.
+Conversely, accommodation & food services show lower representation at 4.8% compared to the regional average of 8.0%.
+Analysis of SALM and ABS data over a 12-month period indicates a labour force decrease of 0.7%, alongside an employment decline of 0.8%, causing unemployment to rise by 0.1 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth at 6.6% over five years and 13.5% over ten years.
+Applying these projections to Old Beach - Otago's employment mix suggests local employment should increase by 6.4% over five years and 13.5% over ten years, though this is a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment